Stratio/crossdata/doc/src/site/sphinx/2_getting_started.rst

 Running Crossdata as a client-server service
 =============================================
-Crossdata has an Scala/Java API driver to allow make queries programmatically on your own projects.
+Crossdata has a Scala/Java API driver to allow to make queries programmatically on your own projects.
 Before do it, please see the `Configuration document <3_configuration.rst>`_

 Run Crossdata Server using maven::